Your Cheat Sheet To Amazon RSUs

 Once they vest, your RSUs will be considered taxable earned income.
 Your earned income is a simple calculation of the stock price on the day of vest multiplied by the number of shares vesting that day.

-For example, let's say you have 30 shares vesting and today’s stock price is $3,000 per share.
-You will have $90,000 of income recognized today.
+Example: Let’s say you have 30 shares vesting today, and the current stock price is $200 per share.
+You will have $6,000 of taxable income recognized today.

 Does Amazon Give RSUs To Employees?